hawtio/hawtio/RELEASING.md

 * `release`
 ```
 ./bin/release
-Use this script to release a Hawtio version from the snapshot master branch.
+Use this script to release a Hawtio version from the snapshot main branch.

 Usage:
   release <release_version> <next_snapshot_version> [path to m2 settings file]